 - 1. Standards Development Organizations (e.g., CDISC) provide rules that assess conformance to its published standards (See www.CDISC.org). - 2.
-FDA eCTD Technical Rejection Criteria for Study Data that assess conformance to the standards listed in the Catalog (See above). - 3.
+FDA eCTD Technical Rejection Criteria for Study Data that assess conformance to the standards listed in the Catalog (See section 7.1, section 8.2.2, and Appendix F). - 3.
 FDA Business and Validator rules to assess that the data support regulatory review and analysis.